-The University of Illinois at Chicago is recognized as one of the most diverse research-intensive universities in the United States.
+The University of Illinois Chicago is recognized as one of the most diverse research-intensive universities in the United States.

 Since 2010, UIC has been federally-designated as a Minority-Serving Institution (MSI) -- a U.S. Department of Education status given to universities that serve high enrollments of racial and ethnic minority and low-income students.
 That same year, UIC was designated an Asian American and Native American Pacific Islander-Serving Institution (AANAPISI) and has received three grants totaling $5.4 million in support of its AANAPISI Initiative.